annembrown/design595/project3.md

 ## Process
 - Develop a research plan and complete a research report
 - Plan the digital experience through the development of a sitemap and wireframes
-- Develop a brand and design language through moodboards and a product stylesheet
+- Develop a brand and design language through a styletile and a product stylesheet
 - Design the experience
 - Create a clickable prototype out of your design
 - Create a case study that presents the final outcome